smparra/smparra/README.md

 Welcome to my profile! 🥳

-I am a fifth year Computer Science student with a passion for Data Analysis and Data Science! 💻
+Computer Science undergrad with a Data Science minor from UBC.
+Passionate about driving insights through data analysis and thriving in the dynamic world of re/insurance.
+Enjoys risk management and client-facing engagements, combining technical expertise with strategic industry involvement. 💻

 <!--
 **smparra/smparra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.